Coder4916/Think-In-Space/README.md

 These features will be added where possible during further development phases:

 - A time/date picker to book available coaching sessions automatically.
+This is likely to be created/added to the site once Elwyn can establish set operating times for his business in the future.

 - A Legitimate form url address where the user's details can be stored and utilised by the Coach.